• Home

 Senate Bill S6701, introduced on May 12 in the State of New York 2021-2022 Regular Sessions, had advanced to the Third Reading on May 24 and is now on Floor Calendar for final voting.
 Likewise, Assembly Bill A680A was amended and recommitted to the Committee on Consumer Affairs and Protection on May 27 and is slated to appear for voting on the Floor Calendar.

-The passing of these bills will result in the enactment of the New York Privacy Act that will focus on protecting consumers’ personal data and privacy.
+The passing of these bills will result in the enactment of the New York Privacy Act which will focus on protecting consumers' personal data and privacy.
 The NY Privacy Act obligates companies to disclose their methods of de-identifying personal data and install safeguards for personal data sharing.
 It also empowers consumers with the right to know the details of the entities having access to their data.

 New York Senate Privacy Act 2021— Purpose & Key Provisions